Interference measurements of non-Abelian e/4 & Abelian e/2 quasiparticle braiding: Summary and Conclusions:

 In our study we also demonstrate means of controlling the interference processes.
 The Abelian $e/2-e/2$ interference is shown to be suppressed by reducing the edge quasiparticle backscattering, thus allowing us to distill different contributions to the interference oscillations.
 This gate control is presently the subject of intense investigation, and these are essential steps in an effort to develop devices for topological quantum computation.

-\subsubsection{Acknowledgments}
+\subsection{Acknowledgments}

-We are grateful for some illuminating discussions with Parsa Bonderson, who has also been our co-author on related earlier projects.
-We acknowledge the hospitality of KITP supported in part by the NSF under Grant No. NSF PHY-1748958.
-We also acknowledge the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-1607611.
-The work at Princeton University (L.N.P., K.W.W., K.W.B.) was funded by the Gordon and Betty Moore Foundation through the EPiQS initiative Grant GBMF4420, and by the National Science Foundation MRSEC Grant DMR 1420541 (Y.J.C.).
+We are grateful for some illuminating discussions with D.~E.~Feldman and B.~I.~Halperin as well as with Parsa Bonderson, who has also been our co-author on related earlier projects.
+We acknowledge the hospitality of KITP supported in part by the NSF under Grant No.~NSF PHY-1748958.
+We also acknowledge the Aspen Center for Physics, which is supported by the NSF under Grant No.~NSF PHY-1607611.
+The work at Princeton University (L.N.P., K.W.W., K.W.B.) was funded by the Gordon and Betty Moore Foundation through the EPiQS initiative Grant No.~GBMF4420 and Grant No.~GBMF9615 (L.N.P), and by the National Science Foundation MRSEC Grant No.~DMR 1420541 (Y.J.C.).